avcoder/unit05-lesson01/slides.md

 mdc: true
 ---

-# Intro to Algorithms and Data Structures
+# Algorithms and Data Structures
 Algorithms and Structural Foundations - part 1/8

 - [ ] Importance of data structures and algorithms